(all amounts in US dollars, unless otherwise noted)

 Guidance is based on certain estimates and assumptions, including but not limited to, mineral reserve estimates, grade and continuity of interpreted geological formations and metallurgical performance.
 Please refer to the Company’s SEDAR filings for complete risk factors.

-The Company’s capital expenditure guidance for 2019 assumes a USD:BRL foreign exchange rate of 3.70 and has been presented below in USD millions.
+The Company’s revised capital expenditure guidance for 2019 assumes a USD:BRL foreign exchange rate of 3.80 (previous guidance assumed a USD:BRL foreign exchange rate of 3.70) and has been presented below in USD millions.

 Earnings before interest, taxes, depreciation and amortization (EBITDA) and Adjusted EBITDA